microsoft/Atlas/README.md

 # Limitations

-* Does not allow arbetrary code or command-line execution in order to limit what can be done to the machine executing a workflow
+* Does not allow arbitrary code or command-line execution in order to limit what can be done to the machine executing a workflow

 * Currently designed for Active Directory authentication for Azure and VSTS resources